What is Payroll and how are Payroll Calculations done?

 This blog explains the steps involved in Payroll calculations to minimize challenges and develop a satisfied workforce.

 6% – 13% employees have payroll related challenges every pay period.
-Most of these lead to queries for the payroll processing department (HR or accounts) and create significant dissatisfaction, re-work, stress and disruptions.
+Most of these lead to queries for the payroll processing department (HR or accounts) and thus create significant dissatisfaction, re-work, stress and disruptions.

 It is believed that a payroll processing software can help avoid these challenges.
 Yes, this is true but only partly!